DGawrelski/CSI410_FinalProject/README.md

 If there exists a real service called Transit which operates in a similar fashion, it is purely a coincidence and any type of copyright or trademark infractions are not intended in any way.

+A video demonstration can be found here : https://www.youtube.com/watch?v=NSdDEOScF4o